alinGmail/LiveMockDoc/docs/expectation/create-a-matcher.md

 - `query`: the parameters in the request URL
 - `param`: the parameters in the request body

+livemock has 12 matcher comparator, which are:
+  - `IS`:
+  - `IS_NOT`: the method of the request, such as GET, POST, PUT, etc.
+  - `CONTAINS`: the method of the request, such as GET, POST, PUT, etc.
+  - `NOT_CONTAINS`: the method of the request, such as GET, POST, PUT, etc.

 Here are some examples of matchers:

 - `path START_WITH /book/`: matches all request paths that start with `/book/`.